A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Stochastic Preliminaries

 \subsection{L\'evy processes}

 Given a {pure-jump} L\'evy process, one can construct a corresponding Poisson random measure.
 Vice versa, given a Poisson random measure, one easily gets a corresponding L\'evy process.
-To illustrate this fact, let us recall firstly the definition of a L\'evy process.
+To illustrate this fact, let us recall start with the definition of a L\'evy process.

 \begin{definition} Let $E$ be a Banach space.
-A stochastic process $L=\{ L(t):t\ge 0\}$ over a probability space $(\Omega,\CF,\PP)$ is an $E$-valued L\'evy process if the following conditions are satisfied. \begin{numlistn} \item $L_0=0$ a.s.; \item for any choice $n\in\NN$ and $0\le t_0<t_1<\cdots t_n$, the random vectors $L(t_0)$, $L(t_1)-L(t_0)$, $\ldots$, $X(t_n)-X(t_{n-1})$ are independent; \item For all $0\le s<t$, the law of $L(t+s)-L(s)$ does not depend on $s$; \item the trajectories of $L$ are a.s. c\`adl\`ag on $E$. \end{numlistn} Let $\BF=\{\CF_t\}_{t\ge 0}$ be a filtration on $\CF$.
+A stochastic process $L=\{ L(t):t\ge 0\}$ over a probability space $(\Omega,\CF,\PP)$ is an $E$-valued L\'evy process if the following conditions are satisfied. \begin{numlistn} \item $L_0=0$ a.s. \item For any choice $n\in\NN$ and $0\le t_0<t_1<\cdots t_n$, the random vectors $L(t_0)$, $L(t_1)-L(t_0)$, $\ldots$, $L(t_n)-L(t_{n-1})$ are independent. \item For all $0\le s<t$, the law of $L(t+s)-L(s)$ does not depend on $s$. \item The trajectories of $L$ are a.s. c\`adl\`ag on $E$. \end{numlistn} Let $\BF=\{\CF_t\}_{t\ge 0}$ be a filtration on $\CF$.
 We say that $L$ is a L\'evy process over $(\Omega,\CF,\BF,\PP)$, if $L$ is an $E$--valued and $\BF$-adapted L\'evy process. \end{definition}